kytulendu/rra-krr/rrowl.md

 **Race:** Formerly a Rra-krr or Smilodon as called by Human.
 Now, some-kind-of-eldritch-shape-shifter.

-**Gender:** N/A. Appear as a male in Rra-krr form, male personality.
+**Gender:** N/A. Appear as a male in Rra-krr form and feral form, male personality.

 **Age:** Appear as an adult in Rra-krr form.